FAUSheppy/flask-json-dream-website/README.md

         "identifiert-2" : "html-template-2.html"
     }

+# Contact Page
+Templates for the contact information and legal page can be found in the example content directory.
+It can be edited freely and is just a suggestion.

 The templates referenced here must be located in a *subpages/* directory and will be made availiable at */content?id=identifier*.